Must Reads: Spring Book Review

 The Sun Does Shine: How I Found Life and Freedom on Death Row

-In 1985 at the young age of twenty nine, Anthony Ray Hinton was arrested and charged with the murders of two restaurant managers.
+In 1985 at the young age of twenty-nine, Anthony Ray Hinton was arrested and charged with the murders of two restaurant managers.
 He spent almost 30 years on Death Row at Holman State Prison in Alabama before being freed.
 Hinton was an innocent man wrongly convicted of these crimes, the truth finally set him free in 2015, but only after spending most of his adult life in a dire situation.
-This powerful memoir is testament to a man who survived against all odds and showed how powerful the human spirit can be.
+This powerful memoir is a testament to a man who survived against all odds and showed how powerful the human spirit can be.
 Hinton also touched the lives of many other Death Row inmates, using his incredible powers of positivity to aid them in their darkest hours.
-The book also serves as clarion call to the criminal justice system in the States, which clearly needs reform to stop more innocent people being jailed for crimes they didn’t commit.
+The book also serves as a clarion call to the criminal justice system in the States, which clearly needs reform to stop more innocent people being jailed for crimes they didn’t commit.

 Out on 27th March.
 Pre-order your copy HERE.